-How to Write Affiliate Articles
+How to Write Content for Affiliate Marketing

-There are a number of considerations that go into your article.
+Article writing for affiliate marketing can be challenging for some, as there are a number of considerations that go into your article.
 You have to make sure you get eyes on the content first.
 And you need to make sure your content is compelling enough to trigger a sale.

 1. Do the keyword research

 You can’t jump into your articles for affiliate marketing without keyword research and/or a SEO plan.

 There is no point reviewing or selling products that no one wants to buy.

 Make it a point to search for low-to-mid competition keywords that are relevant to the products that you want to sell.
 With this in mind, if you find keywords with 1000+ search volume per month, you’ve hit the jackpot.
 However, in most cases 100+ searches are good enough to merit an article.

 Once you have your keyword research done, vet the data for inconsistencies.
 Use Google trends for keyword research and further refine your list.